Olympics Effect on Judo and Taekwondo

 My daughter asked me the other day if I had seen any of the Olympic Judo.
 She was surprised when I told her I had not.
 Besides being a black belt in Taekwondo, I’m a brown belt in Judo.
 Like both my sons, Caity trained in both TKD and Judo as well.

-However, I find most of the Olympic process highly corrupt today.
-I also am concerned about doping in sports.
+However, I dislike the political considerations made in awarding and deciding events in the Olympics.
+I am concerned about doping in sports.
 My main concern though is the detrimental effects that inclusion in the Olympics has done to both martial sports.

 Judo started out as a demonstration sport in the 1964 Tokyo Olympics.
 Eventually, it would be accepted into regular Olympic competition.
 While initially the inclusion was great for the sport, Judo began to focus everything on staying in the Olympics.